reftch/jwt-auth-demo/README.md

 ### Applying the SSL to API

-- Copy the reftch-ssl-key from the JDK bin folder and place it under the api/src/main/resources/ssl on your Spring Boot Application.
+- Place **reftch-ssl-key.p12** under the api/src/main/resources/ssl on your Spring Boot Application.
 - Add the SSL Key information into application.properties as shown below.

 ```
 # SSL Key Info
 security.require-ssl=true